jjug/jjug-web/content/page/ccc-speakerguideline.md

 Video format:
 - Aspect ratio: 16:9
 - File format: .mp4 or .mov
+- Resolution: 1920x1080p
+- Frame rate: 30fps
 - File size: Up to 1GB  (Please reduce the file size by compression or converting to a lower resolution as possible and necessary if the file is larger than 1GB)

-**Please do not include other people's work in your content beyond the scope of the quotation.**
-**If you include content from others that is licensed for free use, you must ensure that you are using it in accordance with the terms of the license.**
+**Please do not include copyrighted material of others that infringes on your content. ** **Even in the case of other people's content that is allowed to be used free of charge, the applicant must ensure that it is used in accordance with the terms of the license.**
-**This is because the content will be uploaded to YouTube and may be seen by a larger number of people than if the event was held offline.**
-**In the event of copyright issues, you shall be responsible for any costs incurred.**
+**In the incident of any copyright infringement issues, the applicant will take full responsibility.**

 # Restriction of advertising in the session